shawnyu5/dotfiles/cheatsheets/taskworrior.md

 `task <id> modify schedule:date`

-this task will receive an urgency boost after the scheduled date
+This task will receive an urgency boost after the scheduled date

 # searching for tasks